xinntao/HandyView/README.md

 ---

-HandyView is a handy image viewer based on PyQt5.
-It provided convenient ways for viewing and comparing.
+HandyView is a **handy image viewer** for convenient viewing and comparing.
+It is developed with PyQt5.

 ## :sparkles: Features

 - Switch among images **with fixed zoom ration**, which is useful when comparing image details.
-(Unfortunately, I cannot find such a image viewer and this is the initial motivation to write HandyView).
+(Unfortunately, I cannot find such a image viewer and this is the initial motivation to develop HandyView).
 - Show basic image information, for example, image path, shape, size, color type, zoom ration, etc.
 - Show the position and color in the current mouse cursor.

-### Current screenshot
+## :eyes: Screenshot

 <p align="center">
   <img src="assets/screenshot.png">
 </p>

-## Usage
+## :wrench: Usage

 I have now tested it on Windows.
 It should also work on Ubuntu (but may with some modifications).